ibexa/documentation-user/docs/content_management/create_edit_pages.md

 ## Create Page

 1. In the left panel, go to **Content** -> **Content structure**.
 Then select a parent Content item and click **Create content**.
-1. In a slide-out panel, make initial choices in the following fields:
+1. In a slide-out panel, make initial choices in the following fields, and click **Create**:
     - **Select a language** - from a drop-down list, select the base language for the Content item.
     - **Select a Content Type** - use this field to narrow down the list of Content Type choices displayed below.
-Then select one of page type, for example, **Landing Page**, and click the **Create** button.
+Then select one of page type, for example, **Landing Page**.
+1. Click **Create**.
 1. In the [Page Builder toolbar](#page-builder-toolbar) click **Fields** and define the page's title and description.
 1. Click **Switch layout** and select the layout.
+1. Edit the page.
+1. To discard your changes and close the window, click **Delete draft**.
+1. To save your changes, click **Save draft**.
+You can now navigate away from the Page by clicking the Close button.
+1. When the page is ready for publication:
+- Click Publish to publish it immediately.
+- Click Publish later to set a specific publication date.
+For more information, see Publish content.

 !!! note "Autosave"